IsaacScript/isaacscript/docs/gotchas.md

 ### NPM Dependencies

-By default, IsaacScript mods use the TypeScriptToLua `luabundle` option to pack everything together into a single "main.lua" file.
-Currently, TypeScriptToLua does not support installing dependencies from NPM if you use `luabundle`.
-See [this issue](https://github.com/TypeScriptToLua/TypeScriptToLua/issues/432), which should hopefully be resolved soon.
+Currently, TypeScriptToLua does not support installing dependencies from NPM; see [this issue](https://github.com/TypeScriptToLua/TypeScriptToLua/issues/432).
 This means that for now, it will be cumbersome to write Isaac-specific libraries for people to use.

-In the meantime, the `create-isaacscript-mod` tool manually bundles [some initialization code](https://github.com/IsaacScript/create-isaacscript-mod/blob/main/templates/static/isaacScriptInit.ts) for new projects.
+In the meantime, the `isaacscript init` tool manually bundles [some initialization code](https://github.com/IsaacScript/isaacscript/blob/main/templates/static/isaacScriptInit.ts) for new projects.

-In Repentance (the latest DLC), the developers will hopefully fix the in-game `luamod` console command such that it will work properly with multi-file mods.
-When this bug is fixed, IsaacScript will switch away from using `luabundle` and then NPM dependencies will work as you would expect.

 <br />